eclipse-thingweb/node-wot/examples/templates/exposed-thing/README.md

 `index.js` is the entry point of the script.
 Here we create and add the necessary servers such as HTTP, CoAP or MQTT to the servient and then start it.
 Upon start, a WoT object will be created and passed to the `base.ts` (or `base.js` when transcompiled) where the actual device implementation is.

--   `WotDevice = require("./dist/base.js").WotDevice` (line 2) links to the actual device implementation.
+-   `WotDevice = require("./dist/base.js").WotDevice` links to the actual device implementation.
 In case you change `base.ts` with another name, you should adapt this line.
--   `const TD_DIRECTORY = ""` (line 9) specifies the TD directory URI.
+-   `const TD_DIRECTORY = ""` specifies the TD directory URI.
 You can comment it out to remove the registration function.
--   `Servient = require("@node-wot/core").Servient` (line 11) and `var servient = new Servient();` (line 23) are responsible for creating a servient.
+-   `Servient = require("@node-wot/core").Servient` and `var servient = new Servient();` are responsible for creating a servient.
 Then different servers (bindings) can be added before starting it.
 A servient can even contain multiple exposed things.
--   Bindings: Lines 13-15, 18-20 and 25-27 does linking, creating and adding of different bindings to the servient, respectively.
+-   Bindings: Does linking, creating and adding of different bindings to the servient, respectively.
 If you want to change the bindings, you can comment them out.
 For each binding, the `package.json` file should be also changed and `npm install` should be run to ensure that the dependencies are installed.
 A change on the bindings should not cause any change in the `base.ts` file.
--   Starting the servient (lines 29-31): After starting the servient, which does nothing without any ExposedThing, exposed thing(s) should be added.
-As you can see in line 30, this is where we make the reference to the `WoTDevice` created in the second line.
+-   Starting the servient: After starting the servient, which does nothing without any ExposedThing, exposed thing(s) should be added.
+As you can see, this is where we make the reference to the `WoTDevice` created previously.
 You can add more than one `WoTDevice` (could be called anything). node-wot puts multiple ExposedThings under one servient differentiating them by their names.
 Thus, one can have `http://localhost:8080/counter/` and `http://localhost:8080/mywotdevice/` served from the servient.

 ### base.ts